khulnasoft-lab/design.khulnasoft.com/contents/patterns/merge-request-reports.md

 1. The widget group is wrapped in a `<div>` that functions as a [landmark](#landmark).
 1. Each level is a `<ul>` with `<li>`s for individual reports.
 A title and description for a report are contained within that report’s `<li>`.

+## Content

+### Empty state

+Merge request report widgets use an adapted version of the [configuration required](/patterns/empty-states#configuration-required) empty state.

+- Use [level 1 layout](/patterns/merge-request-reports#level-1) with an info status icon.
+- Use a title and succinct description as the subject.

+<todo issue="gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1750">Add a visual example</todo>

+Note: Different to other configuration required empty states, the action to configure the feature is presented as a tertiary confirm button.
+This is to avoid distracting users from the merge workflow.